-Labour Saving Index (LSI)
+(LSI)

-A value given to a particular building system which reflects the relative difference in site labour productivity associated with the various structural and wall systems.
+Labour Saving Index A value given to a particular building system which reflects the relative difference in site labour productivity associated with the various structural and wall systems.
 In certain instances, the LSI could be further lowered to discourage the use of labour intensive elements or components.
 A LSI is also given for the use of prefabricated reinforcement/cages in cast in-situ components.

-Minimum Buildable Design Score
+Minimum Buildable Design Score for Superstructure Works

-The lowest Buildable Design Score allowed under a particular category of development and gross floor area stipulated in this Code.
+The lowest Buildable Design Score allowed for the superstructure works under a particular category of development and gross floor area stipulated in this Code.